jenheilemann/bitburner-scripts/README.md

 This repo.... is not especially new-player-friendly.
 If you want to take my repo whole-hog and run it in your own game (following the instructions below), it is unlikely to work unless you've been playing for a while.
 I started this repo primarily for myself, and the code makes some assumptions about certain features that are not available to new players.
 I also assume that there is at least 64GB of ram on your home computer (I probably need to fix, that's a bad assumption...), which is certainly not available to new players.

+Also, be aware, I am not primarily a Javascript programmer, though it is something I enjoy playing with.
+I don't follow best practices in the industry for this language.
+If somebody says that the way I did something was *not good*, it probably is *not good* and trust other resources before you trust my code for `the best way` if you're learning.

 Good luck, and have fun out there.

 ## Installation